 An annual Solstice Celebration invites participants to light candles to form an Advent Garden in the labyrinth as the sun set over the Pacific Ocean.
 Join us next year!

 Click here for a feature on the labyrinth’s history and dedication ceremony.

-Read Professor Harris’s essay on the mythology, topology, and spiritual phenomenology of the labyrinth: Kronoscope Labyrinth Essay
+Read Paul Harris’s essay on the mythology, topology, and spiritual phenomenology of the labyrinth: Kronoscope Labyrinth Essay